 Sadly this is not implemented by many VPN providers.
 Without perfect forward secrecy, OpenVPN connections are not considered secure.

 It is also worth mentioning here that the HMAC SHA-1 hashes routinely used to authenticate OpenVPN connections are not a weakness.
 This is because HMAC SHA-1 is much less vulnerable to collision attacks than standard SHA-1 hashes.
-Mathematical proof of this is available in this paper.

 The Takeaway – So, is Encryption Secure?